Why should you join the Oregon Association of Orthopaedic Surgeons (OAOS)?

 OAOS has two main purposes: education and advocacy.

-The Oregon Association puts on an annual conference at Salishan that provides an opportunity to earn CME credits while learning about the latest innovations in orthopaedics.
+The Oregon Association puts on an annual conference in Oregon that provides an opportunity to earn CME credits while learning about the latest innovations in orthopaedics.
 Attendees praise the classes, as well as the interaction with colleagues from across the state.

 Our faculty regularly includes nationally renowned orthopaedists like Chitranjan Ranawat, M.D., and Dan Berry, M.D.